-If the concern remains, they should contact the Headteacher.
-If they are still not happy, then they should contact school governors.
+Parents should contact class teacher in the first instance of any concerns.
+If the concern has not been resolved, parents should contact the Headteacher or Deputy head Teacher.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.
 (See Complaints Policy)